-CATEGORY B: NON-U.S. ORGANIZATIONS THAT HAVE BEEN RECIPIENTS OR CONTRACTORS UNDER USAID OR OTHER U.S. GOVERNMENT (USG) ACQUISITION OR ASSISTANCE INSTRUMENTS To make a risk assessment for a non-U.S. organization that has previously received a favorable risk assessment by USAID or another USG Agency, the AO may rely on:
+CATEGORY B: NON-U.S. ORGANIZATIONS THAT HAVE BEEN RECIPIENTS OR CONTRACTORS UNDER USAID OR OTHER U.S. GOVERNMENT (USG) ACQUISITION OR ASSISTANCE INSTRUMENTS

+When a non-U.S. organization has previously received a favorable risk assessment by USAID or another USG Agency, the AO may rely on the following to inform the risk assessment:

-- Audits performed in accordance with ADS 591, Financial Audits of USAID Contractors, Grantees, and Host Government Entities 591.3.4.2; - A signed copy of the applicable statutory and regulatory certifications required in 303.3.8; - The quality of the applicant's history of performance on similar USAID projects, including compliance with the terms and conditions of the funding agreement; or - Other information as necessary and appropriate, including pre-award surveys, (see 303.3.8, 303.3.5.2, 303.3.9.1 and 303.3.25).
+- Audits performed in accordance with ADS 591, Financial Audits of USAID Contractors, Grantees, and Host Government Entities 591.3.4.2; - A signed copy of the applicable statutory and regulatory certifications required in 303.3.8;

+- The quality of the applicant's history of performance on similar USAID projects, including compliance with the terms and conditions of the funding agreement; or - Other information as necessary and appropriate, including pre-award surveys, (see 303.3.8, 303.3.5.2, 303.3.9.1 and 303.3.25).